This post may contain affiliate links.

 Leave some water in the dog bowl

 The water bowl was always about halfway full before we got on the road.
-This way, the dogs could take a drink whenever they wanted, and we never had to worry about them getting too thirsty.
-With a half full bowl, we never had an issue with spills when going around corners.
+This way, the dogs could take a drink whenever they wanted, and we never had an issue with spills when going around corners.
 Or, you can try a no-spill dog bowl.

 Be mindful of potty breaks

 When we first started full time RVing, we drove long distances and relied on rest areas to walk the dogs.
-Eventually we traveled 100-150 miles at a time and found that we didn’t need to give Leo a break until we arrived at our destination.
+Eventually we slowed down and limited our travel to 100-150 miles at a time and found that we didn’t need to give Leo a break until we arrived at our destination.
 Travel days can get hectic; make sure you’re paying attention to your dog’s bathroom needs.

 Vacuum daily